Aminm246/test/Application/docs/specification/features.md

 This will allow users to search by tag to find a larger variety of dishes than clicking through categories alone.

 ### Calorie calculator
+- The application automatically calculates nutritional information based on the recipe’s ingredients quantities and types.
+- Users can adjust quantities and ingredients to better meet their nutritional goals.
+- The application provides a nutritional breakdown in the following areas: o	 Total calories o	 Macronutrients: Carbohydrates, fat, protein, fiber, sugar, etc. o	 Micronutrients: Vitamin A, B, C, etc.

 ### meal measurement - in grams